-Company law requires the directors to prepare financial statements for each financial year.
-Under that law the directors have prepared the group financial statements in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006 and company financial statements in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
-Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the group and company and of the profit or loss of the group and company for that period.
+Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the group and company and of the profit or loss of the group for that period.
 In preparing the financial statements, the directors are required to:

-- select suitable accounting policies and then apply them consistently; - state whether applicable international accounting standards in conformity with the requirements of the Companies Act 2006 have been followed for the group financial statements and international accounting standards in conformity with the requirements of the Companies Act 2006 have been followed for the company financial statements, subject to any material departures disclosed and explained in the financial statements; - make judgements and accounting estimates that are reasonable and prudent; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the group and company will continue in business.
+- select suitable accounting policies and then apply them consistently; - state whether they have been prepared in accordance with UK-adopted International Accounting Standards; - make judgements and accounting estimates that are reasonable and prudent; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the group and company will continue in business.

-The directors are responsible for keeping adequate accounting records that are sufficient to show and explain the group and company's transactions and disclose with reasonable accuracy at any time the financial position of the group and company and enable them to ensure that the financial statements comply with the Companies Act 2006.
+The directors are responsible for keeping adequate accounting records that are sufficient to show and explain the group's and company's transactions and disclose with reasonable accuracy at any time the financial position of the group and company and enable them to ensure that the financial statements comply with the Companies Act 2006.
 The directors are also responsible for safeguarding the assets of the group and company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.